-In the early days of remote work, the prospect of working remotely was often seen as a black and white choice between working from your house and working at your employer’s office.
+In the early days of remote work, the prospect of working remotely was often seen as a black and white choice between remote jobs from home (literally working from your house) and working at your employer’s office.
 However in the years since, coworking spaces, wifi enabled coffee shops, and other connected public areas now give remote workers all kinds of options for places to get stuff done.

 So if someone advertises work from home jobs, there’s nothing saying you literally have to do that work from home.
 But, if typing away at the kitchen island in your pajamas appeals to you (as it certainly does to me), you can feel free to do that, too.

 - What is Remote Work?
 And is It as Good as It Sounds?
 An End-All-Be-All Guide

 (We dig even deeper into the definition of remote work, the pros and cons of working remotely, and how to know if remote work is right for you)

 - Working From Home Versus Working Remotely: Which is Right For You?